vysky/playground-azure-devops/README.md

 4. build a custom tomcat image, start it and integrate it with azure devops

-5. paste the pipeline code and run the pipeline
+5. run the pipeline and deploy the war file to tomcat

+6. containized the tomcat container with the war file

+7. push the containerized tomcat to azure container registry

+8. install minikube on local machine

+9. download the containerized tomcat and run it locally

 ---